alanvardy/alan_vardy/posts/2022/09-10-graphite-stacked-prs.md

 ### Create a ticket

-I like working with one ticket per PR, so thus start with a ticket that describes the changes and actions to be taken once merged.
+I like working with one ticket per PR and thus start with a ticket that describes the changes and actions to be taken once merged.

 ### Create a commit, branch, and WIP PR